-Slide 13 Ethical considerations regarding non-adherence - 2 • Efforts to contact patients must be carried out in a way that minimises intrusions • At initiation of treatment, patients should be: • Informed that they will be contacted if they do not keep appointments • Given a choice about the process by which communication will take place Review slide content Emphasise that efforts to contact patients who do not show up for treatment create a risk of intruding on individuals' privacy and autonomy.
+Slide 13 Ethical considerations regarding non-adherence - 2 end of the second struct of the second structure of the se Review slide content Emphasise that efforts to contact patients who do not show up for treatment create a risk of intruding on individuals' privacy and autonomy.
 These efforts need to be carried out in such a way that minimises intrusions.
 For example, if health care workers visit TB patients at home, they should not arrive in vehicles that can be identified as belonging to the TB programme When patients start treatment, they need to be told that they will be contacted if they do not show up for their appointments.
 The programme will either call them or visit them at home, depending on which method is likely to be effective Slide 14 Response to non-adherence • Try a different approach • Try to identify most effective methods and best practices to promote adherence • Reconsider overall approach to treatment, especially if non-adherence is on large scale • This may indicate system issues that must be improved • Remember the ethical principle of autonomy Review slide content Emphasise that if existing strategies for encouraging patients' adherence to treatment do not work, the first response should be to try a different approach.
 For example, scheduling treatments at a different time, relying more heavily on directly observed therapy, or addressing any possible complicating factors such as drug or alcohol use Clarify that formal research is not required to determine the most effective methods to promote adherence.
 Providers can ask patients what would help them, and can also document which methods are most successful Explain that programmes that frequently experience problems with adherence should reconsider their overall approach to treatment.
 While isolated cases of non-adherence may reflect patient-specific factors, on a larger scale it suggests that the system has failed to adequately implement a person-centred approach to care In very rare instances, if all reasonable efforts to promote adherence have failed and the patient still remains infectious, involuntary isolation or detention may be considered, following a clearly defined procedure with approvals and safeguards to protect patient's rights and autonomy.
 This possibility is discussed below in the section on Involuntary Isolation and Detention